tlricherson/TESC_MIT_Data/Session_2.md

 While most of the work of a classroom teacher may not include frequent access with state or national data, it is important to understand how to access additional information.

 Here is what your input on the framework looked like for **Identify problems and frame questions** and **Use data**.
-These are the two areas of the framework we will focus on during our time togethe.:
+These are the two areas of the framework we will focus on during our time together.:

 <p align="center">
 <img src="https://github.com/tlricherson/TESC_MIT_Data/blob/master/graphics/Find%20questions.jpg" height="250">